-American Odds are simply one way to express odds.
-A pick em will be listed as “pk” or “pick” or “pick ’em” depending on your site.
-There are two basic types, favorites and underdogs
+American odds are simply one way to express odds.
+A pick ’em is listed as “pk” or “pick” or “pick ’em”, depending on the sportsbook’s preference.
+There are two basic types: favorites and underdogs.

-Favorites come with a – symbol attached.
+Favorites come with a ‘–’ symbol attached.
 The higher the absolute value of the number, the better the chance the bet will win.
-So for example a -200 favorite has a better chance to win than a -120 favorite.
-200 is greater than 120 so this is what we mean by absolute value, you ignore the – sign and take just the number when considering this.
+For example, a -200 favorite has a better chance to win than a -120 favorite.
+200 is greater than 120, so this is what we mean by absolute value – you ignore the ‘–’ sign and take just the number when considering this.

-We can also convert American Odds into percentages.
-This is useful because it gives you a breakeven % that you need to achieve long-term to win when betting certain odds.
+We can also convert American odds into percentages.
+This is useful because it gives you a break-even percentage that you need to achieve long-term to win when betting certain odds.

 American odds are attached to point spreads in most American sports such as the NFL and NBA.
-Here is an example from the NFL:
+Here’s an example from the NFL:

-The American odds will give the bookmaker influence over the point spread without changing the key number of 3.
-Odds worse than -110 as we discussed can hurt your breakeven percentage and should be taken into account even when betting spreads.
-On the other hand, underdog plus odds will help your bottom line.
+American odds give the bookmaker influence over the point spread without changing the key number of 3.
+As we discussed, odds worse than -110 can hurt your break-even percentage and should be taken into account even when betting spreads.
+On the other hand, underdog plus odds help your bottom line.